 The most important ministers were the ‘Peshwa’ who looked after the finances and general administration, and the sari-i-naubat (senapati), which was a post of honor and was generally given to one of the leading Maratha chiefs.

 The majumdar was the accountant, while the waqenavis was responsible for intelligence post and household affairs.
 Further, the surunavis or chitnis helped the king with his correspondence.

 The dabir was master of ceremonies and also helped the king in his dealings with foreign powers.
 The nyayadhish and panditrao were in charge of justice and charitable grants.

-Shivaji was not only a deserving general and a skillful strategist, but he was also a shrewd diplomat and laid the foundation of a strong state by curbing the power of the deshmukhs.
+Chatrapati Shivaji Maharaj was not only a deserving general and a skillful strategist, but he was also a shrewd diplomat and laid the foundation of a strong state by curbing the power of the deshmukhs.

-In 1670, Shivaji renewed the contest with the Mughals, sacking Surat a second time.
+In 1670, Chatrapati Shivaji Maharaj renewed the contest with the Mughals, sacking Surat a second time.
 During the next four years, he recovered a large number of his forts, including Purandar, from the Mughals and made deep inroads into Mughal territories, especially Berar and Khandesh.